aurooj/WeakGroundedVQA_Capsules/README.md

 for C=32, --writeDim=32x17=544
 ```

-Code and details coming soon...
+Code and details for SNMN, MAC-CAPS for clevrAnswers coming soon...

 ### Citation
 If this work and/or dataset is useful for your research, please cite our paper.